KrishCodesw/internship-assignment/assignment/README.md

 3. Add the required environment variables to the deployment environment.
 4. Run the deployment and verify authentication flow and profile updates.

 ---

-## Troubleshooting

-### Profile Updates Not Applying

-Possible reasons:

-* Supabase session unavailable on the server route
-* Incorrect environment variable configuration
-* Missing or misconfigured `profiles` table

-Resolution steps:

-* Confirm environment variables match those from the Supabase dashboard
-* Ensure the `profiles` table exists and uses the correct schema
-* Check that authentication cookies or tokens are available during server-side requests

-### Errors During Signup or Login

-Common causes:

-* Email authentication not enabled in Supabase
-* Incorrect Supabase project keys
-* Disabled email provider

-Verify:

-* Email provider is enabled under Supabase Authentication → Providers
-* All environment variables are correctly set

----